AngMaher/Prevail-pp5/README.md

 ### Color Scheme

-I decided to keep the website bright with a main colour of blue throughout the site.
+I decided to keep the website clean with main colours of pink and grey.

   - #d5a6bd - Pink Lavender as the contrasting headings and boxes to break up the page.
   - #343434 - Jet, this colour is used a on the majority of the text throughout the site, and the footer, Navbar, Buttons.